makersacademy/takeaway-challenge/README_LD.md

 **The Restaurant**
 * Dish
-  * A dish is created with a name and a prince.
+  * A dish is created with a name and a price.
   * Prices are input as a float with two decimal points.
   * Dishes can be itemised as a hash (itemise method).